pochsid/Decentralised-StableCoin/README.md

 ## Testing

-We talk about 4 test tiers in the video.
+We talk about 4 test

 1. Unit
 2. Integration